Ukrainian family left war-torn homeland for Haughton

 HAUGHTON, La (KTAL/KMSS) – A Ukrainian family that fled the war in their homeland with their children, and arrived in Louisiana with only one suitcase, says they have found peace in Louisiana.

 The Molocov family left Ukraine last year and says they have faced many challenges since they arrived in the United States.
-Some of those challenges have been substantial, too.
+Some of those challenges have been substantial.

 The family was not able to speak English when they arrived.
 They needed social security cards and driver’s licenses.